rust-lang/rust-wiki-backup/Doc-getting-started.md

 * curl
 * Valgrind 3.5 (recommended, but not required for Linux)
 * Pandoc and pdflatex commands (optional), if you wish to build HTML or PDF docs, respectively
-* Naturaldocs (optional), if you wish to build the standard library documentation

 ### Debian-based Linux distributions